 Colleen Dempster, primary contact, runs gardens, consulting, Cycle Inn, Facebook and Instagram.
 Colleen is a graduate of the Soil Foodweb School Foundation Courses and has been making biologically diverse compost and compost tea since 2019.
-She is currently working towards her Soil Foodweb Consulting certification and Soil Foodweb Laboratory certification through Dr. Elaine Ingham's Soil Foodweb School.
+She is a certified Soil Foodweb Laboratory Technician (since 2021 through Dr. Elaine Ingham's Soil Foodweb School).
 She can look at your compost/soil samples and report on biological metrics such as: number and type of nematodes, fungal to bacterial counts and ratios, number and type of protists, and more!

 Colleen has an M.Sc. in Environmental and Life Science, a B.Sc. in Biology and Environmental Science, and a Post-graduate certificate in Ecosystem Restoration.
 She is also a certified yoga teacher and ISA Certified Arborist.
 With years of experience working "in the field" and sharing her knowledge in the community, Colleen is able apply a well-rounded approach to ecosystem consulting.